KenzieMac130/Weekend-Raytracer/README.md

 3. Check/Uncheck optional features and provide a working path to their dependencies
 4. Generate the project with your' IDE/Compiler of choice
 5. Compile the generated project
+6. Marvel at a static image of spheres
-6. Report the inevitable bugs to the Github Issues page.
+7. Report the inevitable bugs to the Github Issues page

 ## Pre-Requisites
 * A C99 Compatible Compiler (at-least recent MSVC's level of support)